 Hang a peg rack

 A super simple and thrifty way to add charm to your kitchen is by hanging a peg rack.
 Tea towels, herbs, measuring spoons, twine.
-There are so many things you can hang from those pegs that will instantly add character to your space!
+There are tons of treasures and thrifted finds you can hang from those pegs that will instantly add character to your space!

 Hang a pot rack

 Another easy way to add charm – hang a pot rack!
 I love to collect copper, and it makes such a statement when it is all grouped together.
-I use this rack from Ikea to hang mine, and I love how all my copper looks hanging above my DIY chalkboard.
+I use this rack from Ikea to hang mine, and I love the extra storage and how all my copper pots look hanging above my DIY chalkboard.